isabelstoddart/love/README.md

 This is a typography animation I am working on with the intention of depicting the message that love is universal.

-To run the program upload the files to Processing and click Run!
+To run the program download Processing, then download the files and click Love.pde inside of the Love folder then click Run!

 You can download Processing here -> https://processing.org/download/